HUPO-PSI/PEFF/README.md

 # PEFF
-Repository for the PSI Extended FASTA Format
+Repository for the PSI Extended FASTA Format.

+More information from the PSI website [here] (http://www.psidev.info/peff).